olgt/EDD_1S2019_P1_201612341/README.md

 on changing.
 In this case we delete/add nodes for every bite that the snake goes through.

-You need to get 15 points to end the gme or carsh onto yourself as the snake.
+You need to get 20 points to end the gme or crash onto yourself as the snake.

+When you get to 15 points the speed of the snake doubles.
+Meaning this is the next lvl.